Egoitzct/Egoitzct/README.md

 - 👋 Hi, I’m @Egoitzct
 - 👀 I’m interested in data analisys on psychology
 - 🌱 I’m currently learning how to use R for my university works.
-- 📫 How to reach me: egoitzcarral@pm.me // ecarral002@ikasle.ehu.eus
+- 📫 How to reach me: egoitzcarral@gmail.com // ecarral002@ikasle.ehu.eus

 <!---
 Egoitzct/Egoitzct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.